R.H.G. Olde Engberink

 In conclusion, this thesis demonstrates the significance of nonosmotic sodium storage in clinical practice and provides new therapeutic options to optimize hypertension treatment and cardiovascular protection.

-Chapter 3: Abnormal sodium and water homeostasis in mice with defective heparan sulfates (Embargo until 29 September 2019)
+Chapter 3: Abnormal sodium and water homeostasis in mice with defective heparan sulfates (Embargo up to and including 29 September 2019)

-Chapter 4: Quantification of non-osmotic sodium storage capacity following acute hypertonic saline infusion in healthy subjects (Embargo until 29 April 2018)
+Chapter 4: Quantification of non-osmotic sodium storage capacity following acute hypertonic saline infusion in healthy subjects (Embargo up to and including 29 April 2018)

-Chapter 5: Use of a single baseline versus multi-year 24-hour urine collections for estimation of long-term sodium intake and associated cardiovascular and renal risk (Embargo until 29 October 2018)
+Chapter 5: Use of a single baseline versus multi-year 24-hour urine collections for estimation of long-term sodium intake and associated cardiovascular and renal risk (Embargo up to and including 29 October 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.